-Follow our step-by-step guide for fitting a Suffolk latch to an internal ledge & brace door.
-This guide can also be used if you are fitting a Gate Latch to a shed or gate.
+Follow our step-by-step guide for fitting a Suffolk Latch to an internal ledge & brace door.
+This guide can also be used if you are fitting a Gate Latch to a shed, gate or an external door.

-Before starting, you need to confirm which way your door opens.
-Does your door swing into the room when opened?
-The design of a Suffolk Latch enables the door to be opened from both sides, however the latch bar and the handle with thumb lever can only be fitted to certain sides of the door.
+Before starting, you will need to confirm which way your door opens.
+Does your door swing into or out of the room when opened?
+A Suffolk Latch is designed for opening a door from both sides, but please be aware that the latch bar parts and the handle with thumb lever can only be fitted to certain sides of the door.

-Important: The handle with thumb lever has to be fitted to the side of the door that opens away from you, and the latch bar is fitted to the side of the door that opens towards you.
+Important: The handle with thumb lever has to be fitted to the side of the door that opens away from you, and the latch bar and keeper are fitted to the side of the door that opens towards you.